IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: Simulation Results

-\item Intuitive: \begin{enumerate}[leftmargin=*] \item Counting Zeros (CZ): The general understanding is that a consumer with rooftop PV does not import energy in the middle of the day most of the times; hence resulting in numerous zero entries in the imported electricity time series.
+\begin{enumerate}[leftmargin=*] \item Full ML: \begin{enumerate} \item Two Classic Conventional ML Classification Methods: \begin{itemize} \item Support vector machines (SVM): We use the C-Support Vector Classification.
+It is implemented with \texttt{sklearn}, where RBF (Gaussian) kernel is used following \cite{chang2011libsvm}. \item K-Nearest Neighbors algorithm (k-NN): We set the number of neighbours to 2, which is data dependent and chosen based on trial and error \cite{Zhang2017}. \end{itemize} \item Two DNN Methods: \begin{itemize} \item Multi-layer perceptron (MLP): A DNN with $5$ layers sequential model containing ReLUs and dropout. \item Time Series Convolutional Neural Network (1D-CNN): A state-of-the-art DNN specifically designed for time series classification, which outperforms other ML solutions \cite{brunel2019cnn}.
+The employed model contains two 1D Convolutional layers, dropout, 1D Max Pooling, one dense layer and a sigmoid output layer. \end{itemize} \end{enumerate} \item Intuitive: \begin{enumerate}[leftmargin=*] \item Counting Zeros (CZ): The general understanding is that a consumer with rooftop PV does not import energy in the middle of the day most of the time; hence resulting in numerous zero entries in the imported electricity time series.
 In this method, we examine this intuitive idea to identify solar PV owners.
-From the box plot in Fig.~\ref{box-plot}, we can see that most of the non-solar users have less than $2,000$ zero entries, while the majority of solar users have more than $2,000$ zeros.
-Therefore, we use this value to classify consumers in this approach. \item Average Daily Profile: To challenge the RM method, we replaced extracted motifs with average daily profiles of each user.
-Similar to IRMAC, we used a single neuron NN for the classification problem in this case. \end{enumerate}
+From the box plot in Figure \ref{box-plot}, we can see that most of the non-solar users in the training set have less than 2,000 zero entries, while most solar users have more than 2,000 zeros.
+Therefore, we can use this value to classify consumers in this approach. \item Average Daily Profile: To challenge the RM method, we replaced extracted motifs with the average daily profiles of each user.
+Similar to IRMAC, we used a single neuron classifier for the classification problem in this case. \end{enumerate} \item Motif-based methods: \begin{enumerate}[leftmargin=*] \item STOMP Motifs: It is the most dominant motif discovery method in the literature, which uses one interval step size pairwise ED with MP. \item DTW Motifs: Instead of ED, we employ the DTW to compute the nearest neighbour pairs.
+Although some research studies increased motif discovery speed by omitting some computations, we use the brute force approach for the most accurate result, as the offline motif discovery process is not a major concern when accuracy is the major concern \cite{Alaee2020,Lagun2014}. \item IRMAC: This is our proposed method. \end{enumerate} \end{enumerate} Both Full ML and CZ methods require the whole year of data of every consumer on the cloud as shown in the Figure \ref{fig_block_overall_ML}.
+On the other hand, Motif-based methods and Average Daily Profile extract one day worth of data at users' end.
+The data is than processed by the classifier introduced in Section \ref{ML}.